Nelly Korda: 2021: Breakout year: four wins, first major win, Olympic gold, #1 world ranking

 After Ko Jin-young won the BMW Ladies Championship in October, Korda fell to number two in the world rankings, but she regained the number one spot in November.
-This was despite neither player competing in tournaments between those dates, because the rankings are taken over a two-year rolling average.
+Neither Korda or Ko Jin-young had competed in tournaments between those dates, but the rankings are taken over a two-year rolling average which resulted in Korda regaining the top position.
 Korda then won the Pelican Women's Championship in Belleair, Florida.
-She shot a final round 69 and then won in a playoff against Thompson, Lydia Ko and Kim Sei-young.
+She shot a final-round 69 and then won in a playoff against Thompson, Lydia Ko and Kim Sei-young.
 She reached the playoff despite scoring a triple-bogey seven on the par-4 17th hole.
 Korda made a birdie in the playoff to seal the victory, tying her with Ko Jin-young with four LPGA Tour wins in 2021.
 Korda became the first American to win four times in an LPGA Tour season since Stacy Lewis in 2012.
-She finished T5th in the CME Group Tour Championship, and finished the year as world number one.
+She finished tied-5th in the CME Group Tour Championship, and finished the year as world number one.

 Korda had the lowest scoring average on tour (68.774) in her 62 rounds, and she finished second on the money list ($2,382,198) to Ko Jin-young ($3,502,161).
 Neither Korda or Ko Jin-young won the Vare Trophy for the lowest scoring average as they had not played the minimum 70 rounds, so Lydia Ko was awarded the trophy.